Best Cordless Drill of 2021

 Unfortunately, the Bosch PS31-2A can't quite compare to the top-tier, higher voltage tools with drilling and driving performance.
 The 12-volt Bosch struggled to drive the ½" lag screw in and struggled when getting the 5" hole saw to its full depth.
 The battery life of the Bosch PS31-2A is also somewhat lackluster.
 However, it is a compact option that is a good bargain and easily capable of handling light-duty tasks.

 Read Full Review: Bosch PS31-2A

 Great for Tight Budgets

-However, the LDX120C is severely deficient when it comes to drilling or driving power and pales in comparison to the top-tier products.
-We were thoroughly unimpressed with its performance when it came to using larger hole saws or driving in big bolts and aren't sure we would recommend using this drill for these types of tasks if you want to prolong its life.
-The BLACK+DECKER's battery delivered an uninspiring performance in our battery life tests and we overall thought it seemed much less durable than other drills.
-It's not the best for heavy-duty applications but it's our top recommendation if you are looking for a bare-bones drill on a limited budget.
+However, the LDX120C is severely deficient when in terms of drilling or driving power and pales compared to the top-tier products.
+When it came to using larger hole saws or driving in big bolts, we were thoroughly unimpressed with its performance.
+We aren't sure we would recommend using this drill for these types of tasks if you want to prolong its life.
+The BLACK+DECKER's battery delivered an uninspiring performance in our battery life tests, and we thought it seemed less durable than other drills overall.
+Although it's not the best for heavy-duty applications, it's our top recommendation if you are looking for a bare-bones drill on a limited budget.

 Read Full Review: BLACK+DECKER LDX120C